 reapy has almost identical performance than native ReaScript API.
 Yet when it is used from the outside, the performance is quite worse.
 More precisely, since external API calls are processed in a

-For now, about a half of ReaScript API has a
+For now, about a third of ReaScript API has a

 reapy counterpart, the docs are far from great, and many bugs are waiting to be found.
 Feel free to improve the project by checking the contribution guide!